 A kadha can be made in many ways and it can be a combination of many ingredients.
 It is like an age-old granny's remedy and therefore, every household may have their own recipe.

-3 ways to make kadha at home to boost your immunity and battle monsoon woes.
+3 ways to make kadha at home to boost your immunity this winter.

 Stay strong with these natural immunity boosters that act as precautionary measures and may help in faster recovery.
 However, if you're suffering from a prolonged infection or one that keeps coming back, you must consult a doctor.